Theme

 Qwen3.6-35B-A3B is a multimodal model positioned around agentic coding, tool use, long-context work, and practical software workflows.

 The official model page presents Qwen3.6-35B-A3B as an open-weight variant focused on stability, real-world utility, and stronger coding-oriented performance.
-This page is for general reference, not a recommendation.
+This page is a starting point, not a recommendation.
 Check the original source before relying on the resource.

 What it is